Hunger: It's All in Your Head

 Your brain tells you when you're hungry and when you've had enough.
 Listen up!

 Posted Aug 01, 2016

 Real hunger is driven by different biological systems in your body.
 In your brain, hunger and fullness signals come from two nerve centers within the hypothalamus that help control eating behavior: the lateral hypothalamus and the ventromedial hypothalamus.
-The lateral hypothalamus responds to any internal or external stimulation that causes you feel hungry.
+The lateral hypothalamus responds to any internal or external stimulation that causes you to feel hungry.
 Once you've eaten, the ventromedial hypothalamus sends signals telling you when you're feeling full and have had enough food.

 To develop your intuitive eating skills, t's important to listen to both.
 Here's how it works: